RyanGaudion/Verses-Node/REPORT.md

 To improve this application further I would generally improve the UI, including design consistency as well as mobile responsiveness.
 In order to do this, I have created a new branch in the GitHub Repository to work on the user interface.
 These changes won't be deployed with this prototype however you can see below a first draft of the redesigned UI:

 From the application side there is also one improvement I would like to implement.
-Currently the search bar on the history page only searches on text properties of the reading record which does not include the date.
+Currently the search bar on the History Page only searches on text properties of the reading record which does not include the date.
 I would improve the application by either adding the date field to the search index or change the backend logic to recognise date inputs.

 ![New Design 1](./images/NewDesign1.jpg) ![New Design 2](./images/NewDesign2.jpg)